 HR leaders in hospitals across the country strive to ensure that not only the best physicians, nurses, and other staff members are attracted to these organizations, but also that these same professionals remain loyal enough to stay with them long-term.
 This requires an intentional focus on reevaluating employee value propositions, understanding the current needs of workers, and staying true to core values

-Broadly speaking, the Great Resignation refers to a pattern of behavior and an ongoing economic trend which has emerged and proliferated since 2021.
-This trend has seen a sizable portion of the working population voluntarily resign from their jobs and seek alternative career paths elsewhere – often in industries they have no previous experience in.
-So, what does all this mean for healthcare?
+The Great Resignation refers to a pattern of behavior and an ongoing economic trend which has emerged and proliferated since 2021.
+This trend has seen a sizable portion of the working population voluntarily resign from their jobs and seek alternative career paths – often in industries they have no experience in.
+So, what does it mean for healthcare?

 Even before the COVID-19 crisis, the healthcare industry was experiencing difficulties filling job roles and sourcing the best new talent to staff hospitals and other care-giving locations.
 This was only exacerbated by the onset of the COVID-19 pandemic which made healthcare an even more stressful and hazardous industry to work in that it was previously.
 And, if that wasn’t bad enough, now we find ourselves hemorrhaging the staff we already have.